AndreasLrx/ecstasy/doc/TechnicalImplementation.md

 ### Queryable and BitSet

-A storage is in fact a @ref ecstasy::query::Queryable.
+A storage is in fact a @ref ecstasy::query::Queryable "Queryable".
 It is defined by three properties:

 - A bitset, accessible through a `getMask()` method
 - A type for the value to return on iteration, defined as a nested `QueryData` type